 These sweet and smokey sweet potatoes are a healthy treat you can really dig in to.
-I’ve been making them for years and they quickly became one of my all time most popular recipes on the blog.
+We’ve been making them for years and they quickly became one of our all time most popular recipes on the blog.
 I understand why!
 These make a great vegetarian dinner, an intriguing appetizer, and a tasty side dish.
 It’s even good as leftovers!
 These sweet potatoes are something totally different than what you are used to and can really jazz up this orange potato.

-Fun fact: what’s the difference between a sweet potato and a yam?
+Fun Fact: what’s the difference between a sweet potato and a yam?
 Well, odds are you’ve never actually eaten a yam!
 Real yams are found in Asia and Africa and have purple, red, or white flesh and a dark black or brown skin.
 Those red skinned, orange flesh “yams” you buy at the grocery store are actually sweet potatoes.
 Yes, I realize that they are usually labeled as yams, but it’s simply not so.
 That other thing in the store that looks more like a potato that’s labeled as a sweet potato?
 Why yes, it’s a sweet potato too!
 It is simply a different variety, much like how you can by a russet potato or red potatoes.
 This recipe can be made with either variety of sweet potatoes, but I prefer the orange flesh sweet potato myself.

 Chipotle Twice Baked Sweet Potatoes

 - 4 medium-size sweet potatoes